position-pal/Documentation/content/docs/3-arch-design/4-patterns.md

 This approach ensures that all the services that need to know this information can subscribe to the events and update their local projections accordingly.

 -->

-Every microservice that has the need to know the group members information have their own read-only 'replica' that is designed specifically to serve the queries of that service.
+Every microservice that has the need to know the group members information have their own read-only "replica" that is designed specifically to serve the queries of that service.
 The service keeps the database up to date by subscribing to Domain events published by the service that own the data, in our case the Users & Groups service.
 This pattern allows each service to support its own denormalized view of the groups data that is optimized for its specific needs, ensuring that the services are loosely coupled and that the system is scalable and performant.
 No complex and slow queries are needed to be executed on the user service to retrieve the group members information, as the data is already available in the read-only replica of the service that needs it.
 This also improves the overall system responsiveness and extensibility because, similar to the observer pattern, the publisher does not need to know who is interested in the event.
 Consequently, the publisher is not affected by changes in subscribers, such as the addition of a new service, ensuring no impact on the publisher.

-On the downside, this approach makes the system eventually consistent, but this is a trade-off that has been accepted in order to ensure the system's scalability and performance.
+On the downside, this approach makes the system eventually consistent, but this is a trade-off that has been accepted in order to ensure the system scalability and performance.

 ### [Event sourcing](https://microservices.io/patterns/data/event-sourcing.html)